kolbeyang/CampgroundReservationSite/README.md

 ## Known bugs and disclaimers
 (It may be the case that your implementation is not perfect.)
--Reservations can overlap
--When the owner reserves a campsite it doesn't cancel the reservations with that associated campsite
+When the owner reserves a campsite it doesn't cancel the reservations with that associated campsite

 Document any known bug or nuisance.
 If any shortcomings, make clear what these are and where they are located.